 Under Article 12 of the 2011 order a licence is not required in respect of activities carried out in the course of a fishing operation:

-A new feature of the marine licensing system is that decisions that may affect the UK marine area must be taken in accordance with appropriate marine policy documents.
-Marine Plans will interpret and present the national policies within the Marine Policy Statement and apply area specific policies to a Marine Plan area.
-The Solent lies within the south plans marine area.
+Marine licensing decisions must be taken in accordance with appropriate marine policy documents such as Marine Plans.
+Marine Plans interpret and present the national policies within the Marine Policy Statement and apply area specific policies.
+The Solent lies within the South Marine Plans area.
 Marine Plans must be used for all planning decisions for the sea, coast, estuaries and tidal waters (which sometimes extend a long distance inland), as well as developments that impact these areas, such as infrastructure.
-All public authorities are responsible for implementing the South Marine Plan through existing regulatory and decision-making processes.
+All public authorities are also responsible for implementing the South Marine Plan through existing regulatory and decision-making processes.

 Most new buildings or major changes to existing buildings or to the local environment on land need consent, this is known as planning permission.
 Section 55 of the Town and Country Planning Act, 1990 defines what development is and hence whether planning permission is required.
 It is required for any development that falls within the Local Planning Authorities (LPA) jurisdiction, this is normally land above the mean low water (MLWM) but some LPAs boundaries do go out across rivers and estuaries; you may therefore need planning permission for works within a river or estuary, contact your LPA for advice.
 The LPA is responsible for deciding whether a development should go ahead; use the Solent Forum Directory to find your relevant LPA.